Launch your own Amazon or AliExpress affiliate marketing website and start making money on commissions.

 In order to build a freelance service platform with WordPress, you need certain prerequisites.

-You’ll need a domain name, a hosting plan, clean WordPress installation and the WordPress theme with the necessary marketplace functionality.
-While it’s not a big deal to buy a hosting plan, a domain name and install WordPress, a good WP theme can be really difficult to find.
+You’ll need a domain name, a hosting plan, a clean WordPress installation and the WordPress theme with the necessary marketplace functionality.
+While it’s not a big deal to buy a hosting plan (check our overview of hosting companies), a domain name and install WordPress, a good WP theme can be really difficult to find.

 That’s why we recommend checking out a list of the top freelance marketplace WordPress themes that include the best options on the market.
 With this list, you’ll be able to select a theme that has all the necessary features for your future project.